Carlos D. Gibson: Biography

-He studied at the Colegio Victor Bailly and, later, he entered the National University of San Agustín of Arequipa, from where he obtained a law degree in 1908.
+He studied at the Colegio Victor Bailly and, later, he entered the National University of San Agustín in Arequipa, from where he obtained a law degree in 1908.
 He obtained a doctorate in 1910, and a Ph.D. in 1936.

-He taught at his alma mater, as an interim professor of Ancient Literature, Art History, and Critical History of Peru (1907) and later became professor of Statistics, Finance, and Financial Legislation of Peru at the Universidad Mayor de San Marcos in Lima.
+He taught at his alma mater, as an interim professor of ancient literature, art history, and critical history of Peru (1907).
+He later became professor of statistics, finance, and financial legislation of Peru at the National University of San Marcos in Lima.